 Consider the presence of the synagogue.

 God promised Israel a Messiah, an anointed one, who would be their deliverer and their king.
-I talk about that more in one of my podcasts.
+I talk about that more in “Mark 1: Jesus and the Kingdom.”

-Synagogues were built all over the Greek and Roman world among the Gentile (non-Jewish) people.
-It only took 10 Jewish men in any community to form a synagogue.
-Thus, the Jews shared the knowledge of the living and true God in their weekly worship times.
-And God-fearing Gentiles in those communities joined them to worship God.
+Synagogues were built all over the Greek and Roman world among the Gentile or non-Jewish people.
+It only took ten Jewish men in any community to form a synagogue.
+Thus, the Jews shared the knowledge of the living and true God in their weekly worship times and God-fearing Gentiles in those communities would join them to worship God.

 The missionaries of the early church began their ministries among those dispersed Jews, using the weekly synagogue meetings as the platform for sharing the good news about Jesus to the Jews present as well as those God-fearing Gentiles.

 God was at work in the background to prepare the way for answering the prayers of the people for their Messiah to come to deliver them.
-Part of His work included the dispersion of Jews in the Roman Empire and the development of the synagogue.
+And part of His work included the dispersion of Jews in the Roman Empire and the development of the synagogue.

 What also made the synagogue successful was the ease of having a common language.

 Do you remember the name Alexander the Great from your world history studies?
 He was a Greek king who conquered lots of territory from Greece eastward.
+Daniel prophesied about this in Daniel chapters 2, 7, and 8.
 This action also spread the Greek language and culture to all those conquered nations.

 Paul and other New Testament writers wrote in Greek which could be read everywhere in those countries influenced by the Greek culture.
 Through the spread of the Greek empire, God was at work in the background to prepare the way for answering the prayers of His people for deliverance.
 Part of His work included a common language.